Ginseng Gummies: The Manufacturing Reality

 When “flavor issues” are really stability issues

 Ginseng has a personality.
-In a gummy, you’re not only masking taste-you’re managing how the taste evolves as the product ages.
+In a gummy, you’re not just masking taste — you’re managing how that taste evolves as the product ages.
 If a gummy develops a harsher botanical note over time, it’s tempting to blame the flavor system.
 Sometimes that’s true.
 Often, it’s chemistry and matrix interaction showing up on your palate.

 Common drivers of taste drift include oxidation, acid interactions, and changes in water activity that alter how flavors and botanicals present over time.
-The fix usually isn’t “add more flavor.”
-The fix is tightening the underlying stability levers: ingredient format, process timing, aw control, and packaging.
+The fix isn’t “add more flavor.”
+It’s tightening the underlying stability levers: ingredient format, process timing, aw control, and packaging.

 Water activity (aw): the shelf-life lever most teams ignore

 Moisture percentage is useful, but it doesn’t tell you how “available” that water is.
-Water activity (aw) is the number that tends to correlate more directly with texture drift and the pace of many chemical changes.
+Water activity (aw) correlates more directly with texture drift and the pace of chemical changes.

 Two gummies can have similar moisture content and behave completely differently if aw isn’t controlled.
 For botanical gummies, aw is often the quiet variable behind hardening, sweating, and creeping sensory changes.